Improving Quantum Computation by Optimized Qubit Routing: Solving the Token Swapping Problems

 We briefly review the original approximation algorithm.
 For a detailed description and analysis, we refer the interested reader to \cite{miltzow2016}.
 Given a token swapping instance $ (H, Q, a, a') $, the algorithm iteratively performs swaps by gradually changing the allocation from $a$ to $ a' $.
 We adapt the notion of \cite{miltzow2016} for an arbitrary token allocation~$ \tilde{a} $: an \emph{unsatisfied vertex} is a vertex $ i \in H $ which does not hold its target token, \ie $ \tilde{a}^{-1}(i) \neq (a')^{-1}(i) $.
 A \emph{distance-decreasing neighbour} of a vertex $ i \in H $ is a neighbour of $i$ from which the distance to the target vertex of the token sitting at $i$ is strictly less than the distance from $i$.
 A \emph{happy swap chain} of length $k$ is a sequence of $k$ swaps $ (i_1, i_2), (i_2, i_3), \ldots, (i_{k - 1}, i_k), (i_k, i_{k + 1}) \subseteq \TT_H $ such that every token involved has its distance decreased after the swaps in the chain have been performed sequentially.
-An \emph{unhappy swap} is a swap that moves a token already positioned at its target vertex.
-Given these notions, the algorithm works as follows: \begin{enumerate} \item Choose an unsatisfied vertex. \item Perform a walk along distance-decreasing neighbours until a cycle is closed or a dead end encountered, \ie no distance-decreasing neighbour exists. \item Perform the happy swap chain or unhappy swap. \item Go to 1. \end{enumerate} The key insight why this algorithm terminates is that vertices involved in an unhappy swap will be part of a future happy swap chain.
+An \emph{unhappy swap} is a swap that moves a token already positioned at its target vertex, while the other token moves closer to its target.
+Given these notions, the algorithm works as follows: \begin{enumerate} \item Choose an unsatisfied vertex. \item Perform a walk along distance-decreasing neighbours until a cycle is closed or a dead end encountered, \ie no distance-decreasing neighbour exists. \item Perform the happy swap chain or unhappy swap. \item Go to 1. \end{enumerate} The key insight why this algorithm terminates is, that vertices involved in an unhappy swap will be part of a future happy swap chain.
 Furthermore, the number of happy swap chains is finite since they necessarily move tokens further towards their targets.
+The original algorithm, as described in \cite{miltzow2016}, chooses random vertices in steps 1 and 2.
 We modify the algorithm in two ways aiming to further reduce both resulting swap count and depth.
-First, in step 1 we choose an unsatisfied vertex that was not part of the previously performed swap chain or unhappy swap.
+First, in step 1, we choose an unsatisfied vertex that was not part of the previously performed swap chain or unhappy swap.
 With this choice, we try to reduce depth: only swaps on disjoint vertices can be performed in parallel.
-Second, in step 2 we try to choose cleverly among all distance-decreasing neighbours by exploring them first.
-If possible, we choose the one closing the smallest cylce.
-The motivation for this is that all swaps in a happy swap chain cannot be performed in parallel since they share common vertices.
+Second, we modify step 2.
+In each step of the walk we try to choose cleverly among all distance-decreasing neighbours by exploring them first.
+If possible, we choose the one closing the smallest cycle.
+The motivation for this is, that all swaps in a happy swap chain cannot be performed in parallel since they share common vertices.
 If no cycle can be closed, we try to avoid dead ends, \ie unhappy swaps.
 Intuitively, a typical optimal solution does not use many unhappy swaps.

 Having introduced an efficient but approximate method, we now derive an exact branch and bound algorithm.